User Defined Literals

 Examples of User-Defined Literals

-Some examples of user-defined literals could be:
+Some examples of user-defined literals include:

 • 3_meters